Martchus/syncthingtray/README.md

 * Security issues are not a concern because no other website than the Syncthing web UI is shown.
 Any external links will be opened in the regular web browser anyways.
+* It will be replaced by the compatible Qt WebKit revived/ng soon and hence no longer be deprecated.

 ## Adding translations
 Currently translations for English and German are available.
 Further translations